 Save the date for the annual general assembly of SWAN!
 We are looking forward to share with you all the information about SWAN's activities this year.
 Important news will be announced.
 We hope you can attend in person or at least via Zoom!

-Panel discussion at 57 Solothurn Film Festival as part of the exhibition Women.Rights at the National Museum Zurich, moderated by Solothurn Film Festival director Anita Hugi and National Museum Zurich director Denise Tonella, featuring directors Anka Schmid and Marianne Pletscher, historian Elisabeth Joris, and film director and SWAN co-president Gabriel Baur.
+Panel discussion at the 56th edition of the Solothurn Film Festival, as part of the exhibition Women.Rights at the National Museum Zurich, moderated by Solothurn Film Festival director Anita Hugi and Landesmuseum Zurich director Denise Tonella, featuring directors Anka Schmid and Marianne Pletscher, historian Elisabeth Joris, and film director and SWAN co-president Gabriel Baur.